hungkq-1724/EraXviF5TTS/src/README.md

 I'll rewrite that specific section of your document in a more professional style for a model card.
 Here's a polished English version:

 ## Advanced Training Strategy with Phoneme-Based Duration Prediction

-*Updated May 3, 2025: Complete overhaul of training methodology with phoneme-based duration prediction for superior speech quality*

 Our implementation fundamentally improves upon the original F5-TTS architecture by introducing a phoneme-level duration predictor that significantly enhances naturalness and articulation clarity.